DataDog/hiring-engineers/answers.md

 [...]
 ```

 Nice!
-Let's see how it look like on the WebApp with the default MuSQL integration dashboard.
+Let's see how it look like on the WebApp with the default MySQL integration dashboard.

 ![alt text](screenshots/3.png)